Estimated reading time: 3 minutes

 Photo from Design102

-I spent my summer doing work in preparation for the ncurrently still active but could be shelved) 2026 digital accessibility deadlines.
+I spent my summer doing work in preparation for the (currently still active) 2026 digital accessibility deadlines.
 It was a good reminder of why digital accessibility must be a core concern for communicators.
 We have been wrong in ignoring that.
 We have assumed “hey, it works for me” and “our followers will say if there is a problem,” and, therefore, we allowed accessibility concerns to be pushed to our mythical “I’ll do that when I have time” list.

 This must stop—not because of legal mandates or fear of reputational harm.
-This must stop because we are not communicating when we knowingly ignore well-documented barriers that are entirely fixable.
+This must stop because we are not communicating when we knowingly ignore well-documented barriers that prevent people from accessing our materials—many of which are entirely fixable.

-Indeed, it is true that we will not be able to fix every accessibility concern immediately.
+Indeed, we will not be able to fix every accessibility concern immediately.
 Frustratingly, accessibility will not be a one-time fix.
 We will also make mistakes and, at times, it may feel like our best efforts will never be good enough.

 That is a responsibility we took on when we decided to call ourselves “communicators.”